scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The location should provide electricity and power sockets for each participant, and should provide a monitor or projector that allows the Ceremony Administrator to display proceedings.

-The Ceremony Administrator and Voting ASes MUST each bring to the Signing Ceremony a secure machine capable of signing and verifying TRCs and computing the SHA-512 digest of the files.
+The Ceremony Administrator and Voting ASes MUST each bring to the signing ceremony a secure machine capable of signing and verifying TRCs and computing the SHA-512 digest of the files.
 For voting ASes, the machine requires access to their own sensitive and regular voting private keys.

 The Ceremony Administrator MUST provide or be provided with a device to exchange data between the ceremony participants.

-The Signing Ceremony SHOULD include a procedure to verify that all devices are secure.
+The signing ceremony SHOULD include a procedure to verify that all devices are secure.

 ## Ceremony Phases {#ceremonyprocess}

-The number of Voting ASes present at the Signing Ceremony must be equal to or larger than the specified voting quorum.
+The number of voting ASes present at the signing ceremony must be equal to or larger than the specified voting quorum.

 The signing process has four phases of data sharing, led by the Ceremony Administrator who provides instructions to the other participants:

 ### Certificate Exchange {#phase1}

 All parties share the certificates that must be part of the TRC with the Ceremony Administrator.
-For the Voting ASes, these are the sensitive and the regular voting certificates, and for the Certificate Authority these are the Control Plane root certificates.
+For the Voting ASes, these are the sensitive and the regular voting certificates, and for the Certificate Authority these are the control plane root certificates.

 Each representative copies the requested certificates from their machine onto a data exchange device provided by the Ceremony Administrator that is passed between all representatives, before being returned to the Ceremony Administrator.
 Representatives MUST NOT copy the corresponding private keys onto the data exchange device as this invalidates the security of the ceremony.